BRM Dynamic Tags Reference

 Example: 1 or 0

-User Profile Tags (Member Profiles module)
+User Account and Profile Tags (Member Profiles module)

 Availability: Requires Member Profiles module